kamalmb/Doc_Tabel_detection/README.md

 This user guide for installing, runing, and testing the object detection application using Docker
 - cmd for installing and building our customed docker image : docker build -t appimage .
 - cmd for runing the docker image : docker run appimage
-- cmd for app testing :
+- cmds for app testing :
   - docker run -it appimage /bin/bash
   - python test_with_pytest.py